wormhole-foundation/wormhole-icco/WHITEPAPER.md

 - A `TokenSaleConductor`, which lives on one chain (It can exist on all chains, however it only needs to be invoked on one to initiate a sale).
   - It holds the tokens that are up for sale and maintains and collects the state around the sale.
 - `TokenSaleContributor` contracts live on all chains.
-  - Collects contributions, distributes tokens to `TokenSalecontributor` contracts after the sale has ended and the token allocation has been bridged.
+  - Collects contributions, distributes tokens to `TokenSaleContributor` contracts after the sale has ended and the token allocation has been bridged.

 ## Detailed Design